VIVINDUO FEVER CONG NAS * 10BS

 Interactions with other drugs

-Sucrose, lemon flavor, anhydrous citric acid, sorbitol, sucralose, polysorbate 20, beetroot red dye, riboflavin sodium phosphate dye.
+Sucrose, lemon flavor, anhydrous citric acid, sorbitol, sucralose, polysorbate 20, beet red dye, riboflavin sodium phosphate dye.